Barrio Azteca: Decline

-In June 2020, it was reported that La Línea was the Juárez Cartel's most powerful fraction in Ciudad Juárez.
+In June 2020, it was reported that La Línea was the Juárez Cartel's most powerful faction in Ciudad Juárez.
 Los Salazar, a powerful cell of the Sinaloa Cartel, had by this point also managed to build a significant presence in Ciudad Juárez and was seen as on par with La Línea in the Ciudad Juárez drug trafficking market as well.

 Modus operandi

 The gang has a militaristic structure, and includes captains, lieutenants, sergeants, and foot soldiers used with the sole purpose of maintaining territorial control and enriching its members and associates through drug trafficking, homicide, money laundering, extortion, and intimidation.
 In and outside of prison, from gang beatings to drive-by shootings, Barrio Azteca disciplines its own members and rivals.
-The "life-blood" of the gang is the drug sale, which they buy at a low cost due to their alliance with the Juárez cartel and profits from its own importation to the U.S. They also tax ("quota") independent drug dealers in El Paso, in other parts of West Texas, and in the Eastern part of New Mexico.
+The "life-blood" of the gang is the drug sale, which they buy at a low cost due to their alliance with the Juárez cartel and profits from its own importation to the U.S. They also tax ("cuota") independent drug dealers in El Paso, in other parts of West Texas, and in the Eastern part of New Mexico.
 Once the money is collected, the Barrio Azteca members deposit it into the bank accounts of imprisoned leaders of their own organization, often using fake names and female associates by wire transfer.

 The gang also utilized a sophisticated communication network where they utilize coded letters, contraband cell phones that are smuggled into prison cells, and distribution of membership roster and hit-lists.
 To prevent officers from understanding their communication network, Barrio Azteca also created a secret language based on Nahuatl.
 The locus of power of Barrio Azteca is based inside prisons, prompting worries that the operational capacity of the gang is not hindered when its leaders are imprisoned.
 Members of Barrio Azteca tend to have both Mexican and U.S. citizenship, and authorities believe they carry out crimes in Ciudad Juárez and then return legally to the United States.
 In March 2010, the FBI and the police department in El Paso stated that Barrio Azteca was more powerful than Los Zetas in the Juárez plaza.
 They had a membership of 2,000 strong in Ciudad Juárez alone that year.
 There are around 500 small gangs working for the Barrio Azteca and looking to earn a position by "joining the big shots."